mdbloice/Labeller/README.md

 Quickly set up an image labelling web application for the tagging of images by humans for supervised machine learning tasks.

+# Work in Progress
+**Warning**.
+Currently, this package is not yet available to install via pip, this will be rectified in the coming days.

 ## Introduction

 *Labeller* allows you to quickly set up an image tagging web application for labelling of images.